New Year’s Blessings: The Meaning of Goma Rituals

 When welcoming a new year, what do you think about and wish for?
 Many people express gratitude for the past year and pray for their family's health and happiness in the coming year.
 Others may pray for success in their studies, work, or love life.

-Did you know there is a traditional prayer ceremony called goma ritual to wish for a good year ahead?
+Did you know that in Japan, there is a traditional prayer ceremony called goma ritual to wish for a good year ahead?

 Additionally, we take a closer look at the meaning of the word "gorieki" (blessings) and what it signifies.